 Before Fixing Up Your Home

-Before deciding to make specific repairs before resale, take an afternoon off to tour other homes in the neighborhood of sale with your agent.
+You might also want to take an afternoon to tour other homes in the neighborhood with your agent.
 Note the condition and amenities in those homes.